caseycesari/caseycesari.github.com/about/index.md

 title: About
 date: 9/3/2012
 ---
-I'm Casey Thomas, a web developer and GIS analyst based out of Philadelphia.
-I write about code, maps and data.
+I'm Casey Thomas, a freelance web developer and GIS analyst based out of Philadelphia.
+I write about code, maps, data, journalism, and technology.
 At the moment, I help journalists tell stories on the internet for the <a href="http://www.ppiin.org">Philadelphia Public Interest Information Network</a>.

 !["My fancy shoes."](/../img/about.png)